alexrainman/ga-feedback/README.md

-# Google Analytics Feedback Widget
+# Google Analytics Feedback Plugin

 ## Receive Feedback simply by using Google Analytics

 ![Feedback dashboard](https://cloud.githubusercontent.com/assets/141241/6202018/df394a10-b4ce-11e4-9b75-047aaf44c511.png)

-Free and unlimited widget to gather feedback without having to register in any website, worry about limitations or pay any monthly fees.

 * Free and unlimited feedback
 * Integrated with your Google Analytics data
-* Just 1KB in size (gzipped) and no dependencies
 * Easy to install
-* Mobile-ready
 * Daily emails + Advanced reports
-* Full customization + Multilanguage

-The only thing you need is to use Google Analytics, no jQuery or other dependiencies are needed.
+The only thing you need is to use Google Analytics.

-The plugin is fully customizable, supports multiple languages and works in Desktop, mobile and tablet devices.
-It has been coded to be extremely tiny at just 1KB.

-You can see a live demo here: <a href="http://trendliker.com/">trendliker.com</a>

 ## How it works

 The plugin places a sticky button at the bottom right of the page: